iMattPro/scrollpage/README.md

 # Scroll Page extension for phpBB

-This phpBB extension adds a scroll to top &amp; bottom button making it easier to navigate long pages.
+This phpBB extension adds a scroll to top and bottom button making it easier to navigate long pages.

 ## Minimum Requirements
 * phpBB 3.2.0